-Once drowning in the words of her bullies, Ayra Starr’s grown into a confident artist that is aware of her abilities and aims to write music that south souls and empowers others.
+Once drowning in the words of her bullies, Ayra Starr’s grown into a confident artist that is aware of her abilities and aims to write music that soothes souls and empowers others.
 With the constant support of her family, she overcame her fear of writing and unleashed the light that shines so bright within her.

 Based in Lagos, Ayra Starr recollects favourite childhood memories when she and her siblings wrote music around keywords as a game.
 Later on, she’s discovered a ride-or-die writing partner in her brother.
 While at university, she would use music as an escape while not denying the perfectionist at heart and balanced both music and school work.

 What was your favorite musical memory growing up?